 Playing the Game

-I simply called out each of the letters and asked my daughter to first find the lowercase letter and then the matching uppercase letter.
-I stepped into help when she was struggling.
+To play, I simply called out each of the letters and asked my daughter to first find the lowercase letter and then the matching uppercase letter.
+I stepped in to help when she was struggling.

-Adapting the game for a small group in Kindergarten
+Adapting the Game for a Small Group

-The first player selects a lowercase letter and calls it out to the rest of the group.
+If working in small groups, the first player selects a lowercase letter and calls it out to the rest of the group.
 They must then find the corresponding uppercase letter and use one of the clothespins to clip the two together.